 The only difference between us and our ancient Roman brethren is that we put it on a big screen instead of a coliseum, but even those are very similar.
 Sure the action taking place on the big screen is all fake, but that doesn’t mean we aren’t getting excited at the thought of some poor pubescent athlete getting taken down by a hammer.

 Almost all sports are predicated on this love of combat and I only realised the simple goal of humanity after I saw Battle Royale and read the Hunger Games.

-No matter how many sportsmanship campaigns and rules there are or critics of these movies, one thing remains the same.
-People want to say to the other, ‘I am the master of my domain and I will fight you so you know it too!.’
+No matter how many sportsmanship campaigns orrules there are, or critics of these movies, one thing remains the same.
+People want to say to the other, ‘I am the master of my domain and I will fight you to the death so you know it too!.’
 Whether there is a big piece of metal in the shape of a bowl at stake or your life, people want to win.
 And where there is competition you will find fans rooting for your victory or your violent failure.

 All in all, I think that the Hunger Games/ Battle Royale sensation is an awesome example of how much people fear, what seems like, the inevitable return of gladiator competition.